dhamidi/planner.nvim/PLAN.md

    c.
 Test with full configuration override (all options specified)
    d.
 Verify custom instructions appear in LLM prompts correctly
    e.
 Test file operations use configured paths properly

+### Extract operation: Research

+The research operation takes the selected text in the context of the given plan and performs detailed technical research: identifying which files will need to change and summarizing the change that needs to be performed in each file.

+It should be available under `<leader> p r`